Solving the Archbishop Gänswein Suspension Puzzle

 For the past two weeks, the archbishop has not been seen assisting Pope Francis at his audiences.

-Archbishop Gänswein, although quite shocked by the decision, inside sources say, and curious to know how the job of prefect would be managed without him, agreed to the instruction and said he would accept it under obedience.
+Archbishop Gänswein, although quite shocked by the decision, inside sources say, and curious to know how the job of prefect would be managed without him, agreed to the instruction.

-A few days ago, the sources say Archbishop Gänswein inquired with Pope Francis if he could return to working as prefect, but the Pope refused, saying it would be better if he continued assisting the Pope Emeritus for the time being, and that the role of prefect would continue to be carried out in his absence by Msgr.
+The Pope also later refused to reinstate him, saying it would be better if he continued assisting the Pope Emeritus for the time being, and that the role of prefect would continue to be carried out in his absence by Msgr.
 Leonardo Sapienza, regent of the Pontifical Household.

 The Vatican’s statement is therefore partially correct in the sense that Archbishop Gänswein has not been given total leave from his duties as he continues to assist Benedict and there is still a possibility he could return as prefect.